How to Find Preforeclosures in 10 Ways for Agents & Investors

 4. Public Records

 Public records include the property address and the homeowner’s name.
-Generally, they also include the name of the bank that is doing the foreclosing and how much is owed on the property, but there is a good amount of important information that will be unavailable.
-For example, public records don’t include liens owned on the house (a title search is required for this information), photos, and a detailed property description, so you might have to comb the internet or ask around to find this information.
+Generally, they also contain the name of the bank doing the foreclosure and how much is owed on the property.
+Still, a good amount of important data will be unavailable.
+For example, public records don’t reveal liens owned on the house (a title search is required), photos, and a detailed property description, so you might have to comb the internet or ask around to uncover this information.

 Understanding how to find preforeclosure properties through public records is only the first step of the process.
 You’ll need to visit the property and look for signs of distress, like overgrown grass, piles of newspapers, or other signs of abandonment.
-You may even want to talk to neighbors or mail delivery drivers to find information about anyone living in the home.
-If you can’t find contact information, you can leave a handwritten note letting the owner know that you are interested in assisting with the property.
+You may even want to talk to neighbors or mail delivery drivers to learn about anyone living in the home.
+If you can’t locate contact details, you can leave a handwritten note letting the owner know you are interested in assisting with the property.

 5. Local Newspapers

-Local newspapers publish the addresses of homes that are in any stage of the foreclosure process.
-Once the preforeclosure process begins, the homeowner will receive notices of foreclosure, including “Lis Pendens,” which are also published in the legal section of the newspaper.
+Local newspapers publish the addresses of homes at any stage of the foreclosure process.
+Once the preforeclosure process begins, the homeowner will receive notices of foreclosure, including “Lis Pendens,” published in the newspaper’s legal section.

 Of course, most local newspapers also have an online edition where the same information is published.
-You’ll often have to pay for access to the newspaper for your county, but you can check out the legal section and make notes of the addresses that have litigation pending.
-Just like the public records, the paper won’t include photos or descriptions of the preforeclosure listings, so you will have to do your own research to find this out.
+You’ll often have to pay for access to the newspaper for your county, but you can check out the legal section and note the addresses with pending litigation.
+Like the public records, the paper won’t include photos or descriptions of the preforeclosure listings, so you must do your own research.

 6. Real Estate Wholesalers

-Another way how to find preforeclosures is by searching through the data yourself.
+Another way to locate preforeclosed homes is by searching through data yourself.
 You can make valuable connections with specialized professionals who are consistently in contact with preforeclosure leads, like wholesalers.
-Real estate wholesalers are entrepreneurs who advertise to distressed homeowners to buy their home and connect it with a buyer or investor.
+Real estate wholesalers are entrepreneurs who use wholesaling as an investment strategy.
+They advertise to distressed homeowners to buy their home and connect it with a buyer or investor.

 For example, a wholesaler can find a homeowner in preforeclosure and make an offer at a certain price, depending on comparable properties and the home’s condition.
-Wholesalers create a contract with the homeowner, but don’t actually pay the designated amount.
-Instead, they find a real estate investor to buy the home for a fair price, and the wholesaler keeps the difference.
+Wholesalers create a contract with the homeowner but don’t actually pay the designated amount.
+Instead, they look for a real estate investor to buy the home for a fair price, and the wholesaler keeps the difference.
 By making connections with wholesalers, investors can get excellent deals on properties at a discounted price.

 7. Real Estate Attorneys

-Real estate attorneys are licensed professionals who can work with homeowners on various legal matters.
+Real estate attorneys are licensed professionals who can work with homeowners in various legal matters.
 For instance, attorneys are often hired to represent clients who inherit homes they can’t afford or who have defaulted on their loans and need legal assistance.
+This makes them a great source for knowing how to find preforeclosures.

 8. Real Estate Referrals